 Comparison of patient care and industry

+What do pharmaceutical doctors do?
 As it is evident that working in the pharmaceutical industry is very different from working with individual patients, physicians thinking about getting a position in the pharmaceutical industry should keep in mind the necessary transitional period that it might be challenging for them.
 However, a few things are similar between the pharmaceutical industry and patient care as well.
 The most striking similarity between the two fields is that physicians in both areas are committed to improving the quality of life of patients.